Dockside

 Sharing the Road with Whales & All Marine Mammals

-Friday Aug 29, 2025
+Aug 29, 2025

 In this episode, we will be joined by Cyril Derreumaux, a kayaker, extreme athlete, three times world record holder and the first person to complete solo kayak crossings of both the Pacific and Atlantic Oceans.
 We will discuss his preparation, experiences, challenges faced, and how he ensured his safety on such challenging journeys.
 Advocating to “live life to the fullest,” Cyril hopes his adventures inspire others to find their own dream and go after it.

-Wednesday Jul 02, 2025
+Jul 2, 2025

 In this bilingual episode (Spanish starting at 26:42), we will be joined by Jose Gonzalez the founder of Latino Outdoors in 2013, and current Boating and Waterways Commission Commissioner and Equity Officer for the East Bay Regional Park District, who will be sharing with us information about inclusive outdoor recreation through his work on Latino Outdoors and some clean and safe boating recommendations.

-Tuesday Jun 24, 2025
+Jun 24, 2025

 In this episode, we will be joined by Joanna Andrade (California State Parks Division of Boating and Waterways Boating Safety Unit Manager), Sgt.
 Steve Barber (California State Parks), and Sgt.
 Travis Vessells (San Bernardino County Sheriff) who will be sharing with us information on California recreational boating incidents.
 Learn how to report an incident, what’s the most common type and cause of boating incidents in our state, how to be safe on the water, and much more.